- Attraction Seating

 Check out the Clock Tower on the hour.
 As the clock strikes the bell, two Hummel figurines come out (like the famous Glockenspiel in Munich).

 Epcot International Flower and Garden Festival - The garden railway and geraniums in bloom are Germany's highlights.

 Holidays from Around the World features storytellers in each country.
-In Germany, St. Nicholas (Santa Claus) makes appearances throughout the afternoon.
+Also during this season a German glassblower makes beautiful glass ornaments for purchase.

 Assistive Listening Devices from Guest Services can be used in the Biergarten.